andreicioban/Blog-posts-Fullstack-JS/README.md

       "watch": "latest"
     }

 To install dependencies we use `npm install` command.
 After installing dependencies just run the `npm run-script watch`, and start developing your app, npm will take care of building everithing for you.
-You can even extend npm scripts to also run the tests, checking code style and alot of other tasks that we will explore further.
+You can even extend npm scripts to also run the tests, checking code style and a lot of other tasks that we will explore further.

   NPM is a complex tool that can save you a lot of time, we started with npm because all the tools we will explore next are managed using npm, or lets call them `npm helpers`.